apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Is this a placeholder ask (true) or a real ask (false), defaults to false
   // ignored if the taskGroupName is not set bool placeholder = 10;
+  // Is this ask the originator of the application? bool Originator = 11;
 }
 ```